Mono-Game/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

     engineRumble = content.Load<SoundEffect>("Audio/engine-rumble");
 ```

-And to finish, in the `Update` method, straight after getting the keyboard input for the player, we check if we are moving and then play the sound:
+And to finish, in the `Update` method, straight after getting the `input` for the player, we check if we are moving and then play the sound:

 ```csharp
     Vector3 speed = Vector3.Transform(movement, orientationMatrix);